4 July 2026

 On a European scale, Eurostat reported that in 2025, 32.7% of EU residents aged 16–74 were using generative AI tools.
 In the 16–24 age group, this percentage was already 63.8%. source: Eurostat

 This is significant, because younger voters are also a group more inclined to use new informational tools and a group that often has less stable turnout in local elections.
-There’s no need to assume a mass transition of the entire campaign to AI-supported systems.
-It’s enough to notice that for a significant portion of users, conversing with a chatbot is becoming one of the natural ways to organise information
+There is no need to assume a mass transition of the entire campaign to AI-supported systems.
+It is enough to notice that for a significant portion of users, conversing with a chatbot is becoming one of the natural ways to organise information

 AI as a Tool for News, Politics, and Decisions